jdunkerley/jdunkerley/order-of-evaluation.md

-# Order of Evaluation in an Alteryx Formula
+# Order of Evaluation in an Alteryx Expressions

 This post is the start of a small series around some of the functionality coming in the Alteryx Abacus 1.4 release.
 While this post, doesn't directly use anything in the add in understand the sequence of evaluation within an Alteryx expression is critical when working with variables (one of the big new features in the release).
 It specifically looks at how Alteryx evaluates an expression.
 While in general you don't care, one your expression has '[side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))', it starts to really matter.